Guard mounting: Indonesia

 Since the leadership of president Joko Widodo, the changing of the guard ceremony at Merdeka Palace has been performed by the elite presidential force of Indonesia known as Paspampres.
 It has been open to the public since 17 July 2016.
-Initially it was held on the Sunday of the second week of each month in front of the palace yard; since 28 August 2016 it is held at the last Sunday of the month.
-The ceremony commences at 7 am and is easily accessible for public and tourist viewing.
+Initially it was held on the Sunday of the second week of each month in front of the palace yard; since 28 August 2016 it is held on the last Sunday of the month.
+The ceremony commences at 7 am and is open to public and tourist viewing.
 Group A of Paspampres, which guards the president and the palace, is responsible for this ceremony.

 India

 A ceremonial changing of the guard is held at the President of India's official place of residence, the Rashtrapati Bhavan.
 The ceremony is generally held every Saturday at 08:00 am (Summer), 10:00 am (Winter).
-The old and new guard consists of a troop from the President's Body Guard and a company drawn from either one of the battalions from the Brigade of the Guards or one of the important regiments of the Indian Army if assigned for palace security duties.
+The old and new guard consists of a troop from the President's Body Guard and a company drawn from either one of the battalions from the Brigade of the Guards or one of the other regiments of the Indian Army if assigned for palace security duties.
 A military band is also present to provide accompaniment.

 When the New Guard is formed up between the Dominion columns of the North Block, sentries are nominated and the respective guards are inspected by their officers as the band plays 'Sammaan Guard' (The Honour Guard).
 The men of the President's Bodyguard consist of the old warrior classes of the Rajputs, Sikhs and the Jats.
 Recruitment standards are strict and the minimum height of each soldier is six feet (1.83 m).

 After the inspection is over, a formal march takes place into the forecourt of the Rashtrapati Bhavan with the band playing "Sher-E-Jawan" (Tiger of a soldier), The New Guard forms up along with the Old Guard to await the formal order of "Salami Shastra" (Present Arms) by the latter to the former, signifying readiness for the change-over.
 Accompanied by the tune "Robinson", a key is handed over between the Junior Commissioned Officers of the Old and New Guard.
 This symbolizes the exchange of responsibilities between commanders.

 Sentries of the Old Guard rejoin and the Junior Commissioned Officers return to their posts.
 The Old Guard marches off to the tune "Saare Jahan Se Achcha" (Better than any nation).
 Compliments are paid by the New Guard which has assumed charge and the balance of the New Guard marches off along with the band playing "Amar Jawan" (Immortal Soldier), and the troopers march off following the new guard.